anandhan230807-boop/Daily_challenges/README.md

 # Daily_challenges

 Day-1:
-   Q1.Write a C Program to Print Welcome
+   Q1.Write a C Program to Print Welcome.
    Q2.Write a C Program to Print the given word.
    Q3.Write a C Program to Print the given Message.
    Q4.Write a C Program to print the given integer number.